Della Au Belatti

-Della Au Belatti (born March 14, 1974) is an American politician and a Democratic member of the Hawaii House of Representatives since November 2012 representing District 24.
-Belatti served consecutively from November 2006 until 2012 in the District 25 seat.
+Della Au Belatti (born March 14, 1974) is an American politician and a Democratic member of the Hawaii House of Representatives representing District 26 since 2012.
+Belatti served consecutively from November 2006 until 2012 in the District 25 seat and from November 2012 to 2022 in the District 24 seat.
 The district includes Makiki and Tantalus, along with portions of McCully and Papakolea on the island of Oahu.

+On September 26, 2025, Belatti announced her candidacy for the U.S. House of Representatives from Hawaii's 1st congressional district.
+On May 28, 2026, Belatti withdrew her candidacy for Congress and switched to run for Lieutenant Governor when incumbent Lt.
+Gov. Sylvia Luke's withdrew from the election due to a bribery investigation.

 Education

-Belatti graduated with an A.B. in history from Princeton University in 1996 after completing an 82-page long senior thesis, titled "A Study of Education in Hawaii, 1945-1959: Change and Continuity in Three Schools", under the supervision of Stephen Aron.
+Belatti attended Maryknoll School in Honolulu and graduated in 1992.
+She graduated with an A.B. in history from Princeton University in 1996 after completing an 82-page long senior thesis, titled "A Study of Education in Hawaii, 1945-1959: Change and Continuity in Three Schools", under the supervision of Stephen Aron.
 She then received her Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa.

+Career

+Belatti's work experience includes working as an associate attorney with the law office of Eric A. Seitz; a law clerk to former Hawaii Supreme Court Justice Simeon R. Acoba Jr. and former Hawaii First Circuit Court Justice Dexter D. Del Rosario; and a high school social studies teacher with Maryknoll School.
+Belatti has also previously served as a commissioner on the Hawai'i State Campaign Spending Commission.

+2026 lieutenant gubernatorial election

+Belatti is a candidate for Lieutenant Governor of Hawaii in the 2026 election.
+Belatti has stated that her campaign prioritizies cost-of-living issues facing Hawaii, including energy, housing, and food costs.
+She has criticized the leadership of Hawaii's Democratic Party, stating that "Democratic leadership, right now, is like they're so tied to certain corporate interests that they're not willing to move on those things".
+Her campaign has been endorsed by the Hawaii Government Employees Association.
+She opposes tax cuts for the wealthy, stating that "Billionaires who benefit from our islands need to pay their equitable share of taxes to support Hawai‘i’s infrastructure and other needs".